2BAB/Bro/docs/uk-en/api.md

 ```

 ### Using a service
  ``Class``es pass into the interface is used to get the corresponding implementation for the interface.
-Generally, we only do a single mapping of the interface-implementation.(you can only get the first implementation if you have multiple implementations, while it's not usual in practical use)
+Generally, we only do a single mapping of the interface-implementation. (you can only get the first implementation if you have multiple implementations, while it's not usual in practical use)
 ```
 Bro.getApi(IDataApi.class).getTestData1();
 ```

 ## Best Practice
 ### Extend the boundaries of navigation through BroApi services
-We have discussed the reason why don't provide a approach for navigation between Fragment, Service, etc. In fact, it's not just Fragment, Service.
+We have discussed the reason why don't provide an approach for navigation between Fragment, Service, etc. In fact, it's not just Fragment, Service.
 In most cases, modules also depend on more fine-grained components in the level of View.
 They may not be provided by a simple data interface, but they can be encapsulated and exposed through the interface of BroApi.
 ```
 class DummyView extends View implements DummyAction {
       ...